 The best way to find profitable keywords is to evaluate their cost and CPC value.
 Although there are many tools to find CPC value of a keyword but we highly recommend you to try Semrush as it gives a ton of information which include the following.

 - Keyword: These are the keywords that are ranked for a specific page on search engines like Google

 - Pos: The keyword position in the (specific) search engine.
-In this example i already selected Google US default database but you can change it to other locations and search engines.
+In this example we already selected Google US default database but you can change it to other locations and search engines.

 - Volume: This is the number of exact match queries for that keyword